createPrompt

 The createPrompt

-utility provides a flexible way to manage and generate dynamic prompt strings for language models.
-It allows you to define templates with placeholders and inject variables at runtime, making prompt tuning and management easier, especially for complex agent interactions.
+utility provides a type-safe and flexible way to manage and generate dynamic prompt strings.
+It allows you to define templates with placeholders ({{variableName}}

 Key Concepts